ulikunitz/unixtime/README.md

 Go issue [#27782](https://github.com/golang/go/issues/27782).
 The package should be used to measure, whether there is really a need for this functionality that would justify the inclusion in the standard library.
-Not that the issue was a duplicate of [#18935](https://github.com/golang/go/issues/18935).
+Note that the issue was a duplicate of [#18935](https://github.com/golang/go/issues/18935).

 ## Installing the package